-Setting etting Description This field is only active when the Hybrid port type is selected.
-VID range from 1 to Set the other VLAN ID for tagged devices that connect to the None 4094 port and tags that need to be removed in egress packets.
-Use None commas to separate different VIDs.
+Setting Description Factory Default VID range from 1 to 4094 This field is only active when the Hybrid port type is selected.
+Set the other VLAN ID for tagged devices that connect to the port and tags that need to be removed in egress packets.
+Use commas to separate different VIDs.
+None